prakharmrsl/easypcceo.github.io/pages/gpu-memory-clock-speed.md

 But how important is your memory clock, really?

-**The memory clock of your GPU may actually be almost as important as your core clock, if not more important.**
+**The memory clock of your GPU is actually almost as important as your core clock, if not more important.**

 In the following article we will cover exactly how important GPU memory clock speed is for gaming, so you can make a more informed decision.